Multi-NeuS: 3D Head Portraits from Single Image with Neural Implicit Functions: Experiments

 In both meta-learning and fitting, we use minibatches of 512 rays.
 In our experiments, there are 610,000 optimization iterations during meta-learning, 12,000 iterations in the first stage of fine-tuning and 13,000 in the second stage of fine-tuning.
 Pre-training (meta-learning) Multi-NeuS takes around 24 hours and fitting it to a novel subject takes about an hour on a single NVIDIA V100 GPU.
 The learning rate is $1.8 \cdot 10^{-4}$ in meta-learning, $4 \cdot 10^{-4}$ in the first step of fitting and $6 \cdot 10^{-5}$ in the second step.
 We multiply the learning rate by $0.316$ every time the loss stops decreasing (known as ``reduce-on-plateau schedule").
+All other hyperparameters, including the number of ray sampling steps, eikonal loss weight, weight initialization (including that in the fitting stage) are kept the same as in NeuS \cite{NeuS}.

 We optimize camera parameters similar to \cite{lin2021barf}.
 Specifically, we (1) multiply initial camera rotation matrix by optimizable update matrix parametrized using $\mathfrak{so}(3)$ Lie algebra, (2) add a optimizable residual to the translation parameters, and (3) multiply focal length by an optimizable scalar.